bkeepers/dotenv/README.md

 #### Note on load order

 dotenv is initialized in your Rails app during the `before_configuration` callback, which is fired when the `Application` constant is defined in `config/application.rb` with `class Application < Rails::Application`.
-If you need it to be initialized sooner, you can manually call `Dotenv::Railtie.load`.
+If you need it to be initialized sooner, you can manually call `Dotenv::Rails.load`.

 ```ruby
 # config/application.rb